We all know the storyline.

 3. Incident reporting and documentation lead

 An incident reporting and documentation lead helps your incident management team create a clear trail of events.
 With someone in charge of tracking the timeline, your security team can quickly address current and future risk events.
-Primary responsibilities of an incident reporting and documentation lead include what the job title implies: investigation and discovery of an incident and documenting what the IMT does about it.
-Beyond documentation and reporting, this person owns the chronology of the incident process and keeps the rest of the team working toward a timely resolution.
+As you might have guessed, primary responsibilities of an incident reporting and documentation lead include: investigation and discovery of an incident and documenting what the IMT does about it.
+Beyond documentation and reporting, this person owns the chronology of the incident process and keeps the team working toward a timely resolution.

-This person is less involved at the beginning (identification and analysis) stages of incident response.
-However, they’re central to its back-end success and are generally in charge of officially closing an incident — marking its resolution — after the investigation is complete.
+Though this person is less involved at the beginning (identification and analysis) stages of incident response, they’re central to its back-end success.
+They’re generally in charge of officially closing an incident — marking its resolution — after the investigation is complete.

 Characteristics your incident reporting and documentation lead should have: